abhhirramVeedhi/RoomTemperatutre/README.md

 # Implementation

 • Connect Node MCU AND DHT 11 sensor on the breadboard using wires.

 • ‘+’ pin of DHT 11 sensor should be connected to VIN pin of the Node MCU

 • ‘-’ pin of DHT 11 sensor should be connected to GND pin of the Node MCU

 • ‘out’ pin of DHT 11 sensor should be connected to D1 pin of the Node MCU

 • Connect the Node MCU to the PC with the help of USB.

 • Install necessary drivers and libraries from Arduino IDE.

 • Put the respec5ve Wi-Fi name and password in the code.

 • Select appropriate ports and verify, and upload the code.

 • Open Serial Monitor aTer uploading the code.

-• Enter the IP address of the Node MCU which we got from Serial Monitor, in any browser of the mobile which provided the Hotspot.
+• Enter the IP address of the Node MCU which we got from Serial Monitor,in any browser of the mobile which provided the Hotspot.

 • ATer entering the IP address in the browser, we’ll be able to see the temperature and humidity in the room.

 • As we have used AJAX, the temperature and humidity gets changed dynamically depending on the surroundings.

+# Images

 <img width="391" alt="image" src="https://github.com/user-attachments/assets/e4db149e-bd3f-48a3-bc26-2659aa107589">